-For more information about all of the user group parameters on the various tabs of the details pane, see User Parameters on page 274.
+For more information about all of the user group parameters on the various tabs of the details pane, see User Parameters.

 User Group Parameters

 A user group has many details.
 You configure user group parameters on the following tabs, which you can access on the details pane for a particular user group: